Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Main Results

-Inspired by \cite{vu2019seqlrn}, we transfer the dynamic CBG to a path planning problem.
+Inspired by \cite{vu2019combinatorial}, we transfer the dynamic CBG to a path planning problem.
 There are several differences between their CBG model and ours.
-First, there is no constraint on the budget for the entire time horizon, while in our dynamic CBG, there is a hard constraint that the total budget is at most $B$.
-Second, there are no system dynamics in \cite{vu2019seqlrn}, i.e., any unallocated resources in a stage will not accumulate for the remaining stages.
-Thus, the learner in \cite{vu2019seqlrn} has to allocate all the available $m$ resources in each stage because unallocated resources do not contribute to the future rewards.
-On the contrary, in our dynamic model, all stages are coupled by the state dynamics \eqref{eq:control-system-state-dynamics}, and the unallocated budgets will automatically be rolled over to the next stage.
-As a result, in our dynamic CBG, the learner must be more strategic and reserve some of its budgets for future stages.
+First, in their model, there is no constraint on the budget for the entire time horizon; in our dynamic CBG, there is a hard constraint that the total budget is at most $B$.
+Second, there are no system dynamics in \cite{vu2019combinatorial}, i.e., unallocated troops in a round will not accumulate for the remaining rounds.
+Thus, the learner in \cite{vu2019combinatorial} has to allocate all the available $m$ troops in each round because unallocated troops do not contribute to future rewards.
+On the contrary, in our model, all rounds are coupled by the state dynamics that unallocated troops will automatically be rolled over to the next round.
+As a result, the learner must be more strategic and reserve some of its budget for future rounds.

+Next, we focus on the action space of the dynamic CBG.
+Let { $\tau \in [T+1]$} denote the stopping time of the algorithm { defined earlier in Section \ref{sec:model}, which is the first round when either the time horizon is reached, or the consumption in that round exceeds learner's remaining budget for the first time.} If we look back on the first $\tau-1$ rounds, the learner selects { actions from the action set